Engee documentation

 Conclusions

-We used Engee basic blocks to build a mathematical model that approximates the golden spiral.
-Then, using software control commands, we visualised several signals and compared the result with the golden spiral equation.
+We used the basic blocks of Engee to build a mathematical model that approximates the golden spiral.
+Then, using software control commands, we visualized several signals and compared the result with the golden spiral equation.